Cushing's syndrome: Diagnosis

+The 24-hour urine-free cortisol test, the low-dose dexamethasone suppression test, and the measurement of midnight plasma cortisol or late-night salivary cortisol are the three primary tests used to diagnose Cushing's syndrome.

+Hypercortisolism is related with routine chemistry abnormalities such as neutrophilic leucocytosis, hyperglycemia, hypokalaemia, hypercholesterolemia, and hypercoagulability.

+Urinary cortisol levels directly reflect circulating free cortisol.
+Excess cortisol saturates binding proteins and is eliminated in urine as free cortisol, making it a helpful diagnostic for hypercortisolemia.
+Values four times higher than the top range of normal are uncommon, especially in Cushing's disease.
+A single measurement lacks sensitivity for people with intermittent hypercortisolemia.

 Treatment

 Most cases of Cushingoid symptoms are caused by corticosteroid medications, such as those used for asthma, arthritis, eczema and other inflammatory conditions.
 Consequently, most patients are effectively treated by carefully tapering off (and eventually stopping) the medication that causes the symptoms.

 If an adrenal adenoma is identified, it may be removed by surgery.
 An ACTH-secreting corticotrophic pituitary adenoma should be removed after diagnosis.
 Regardless of the adenoma's location, most patients require steroid replacement postoperatively at least in the interim, as long-term suppression of pituitary ACTH and normal adrenal tissue does not recover immediately.
 Clearly, if both adrenals are removed, replacement with hydrocortisone or prednisolone is imperative.